jelena121/2015-03-17_Unix_R/Unix/morning_session.md

 3. The output of the `ls` command lists five things.
 In this case, they are all directories, but they could also be files.
 We'll learn how to tell them apart later on.
 4. After the `ls` command finishes it produces a new command prompt, ready for you to type your next command.

 The `ls` command is used to list the contents of _any_ directory, not necessarily the one that you are currently in.
-Plug in your USB drive, and type the following:
+For example, you can type the following:

-	olson27-1:~ kbradnam$ ls /Volumes/USB/Unix_and_Perl_course
+	olson27-1:~ kbradnam$ ls /Course_Material
-	Applications	Code		Data		Documentation

-On a Mac, plugged in drives appear as subdirectories in the special 'Volumes' directory.
-The name of the USB flash drive is 'USB'.
-The above output shows a set of four directories that are all "inside" the 'Unix_and_Perl_course' directory).
-Note how the underscore character '_' is used to space out words in the directory name.

 [ls]: http://en.wikipedia.org/wiki/Ls
 [command prompt]: http://en.wikipedia.org/wiki/Command_line_interface